GreenSaverEnergy/ss-test/README.md

 This challenge should be completed within 2 - 5 hours.
 Please do not spend any more time than this.

-1. Complete the GraphQL Query to search for 151 Pokemon.
+1. Complete the GraphQL Query and call the Query to search for 151 Pokemon.
 2. Display the results from the query.
 3. Allow users to save a Pokemon to their Pokedex in Redux State.
 4. Pokemon in their Pokedex should be able to be removed from the Redux State.